gpstar81/GPStar-proton-pack/OPERATION.md

    - Clockwise to raise power/volume, counter-clockwise to lower these values.
 - There are 5 wand power modes as based on the original bargraph which has only 5 LED's available:
 	- The wand can be user-configured in the Neutrona Wand code to overheat the pack in any of the power modes.
 When not set to overheat, you can fire continiously.
-	- The pack can also be user configured in the Proton Pack Code to adjust the duration of smoke effects (for each power mode), which smoke pins are activated (for each power mode), overheating smoke effects (for each power mode) or smoke disabled entirely.
+	- The pack can also be user configured in the Proton Pack Code to adjust the duration of smoke effects (for each power mode), which smoke effects are activated (for each power mode), use of overheating smoke effects (for each power mode), or whether smoke disabled entirely.
 	Default settings: The wand will fire forever on modes 1 through 4 and overheat on mode 5.
 - The pack will emit smoke effects during longer firing (if enabled).
-- Lower power modes, the proton stream is more red.
+- For lower power modes, the proton stream is more red.
 On higher modes, the stream will appear more yellow.
 - As the dial is turned, any beeping rate will increase or decrease depending on the theme in use.
-- This dial will be used to navigate the menu system and adjust volume in certain cases (see next section).
+- This dial will be used to navigate the menu system and adjust volume in certain cases (see "Wand Settings Menu System" section).

+### Optional Wand Features

+- Support for additional lights such as the wand hat lights and wand barrel end strobe.
+- Serial connection and power for a 28-segment bargraph support (to replace stock 5 LED bargraph).

+## Runtime Modes

+The following features require the use of both the pack and wand replacement controllers (Arduino-based) which implements a menu system to access special features which affects overall operation.
+Details for the menu system will be covered below, but it's important to describe the various operating modes first.

+**Video Game Mode (Default)**

+- The orange button at the end of the wand switches between these available firing modes while the wand is active:
+	1. Proton Stream (Default)
+	1. Slime Gun
+	1. Stasis Beam
+	1. Meson Collider
+	1. Special: Setting 5 is a settings menu system (see "Top Level Menu" section below).

+**Alternate Firing Mode: Cross The Streams / Cross The Streams Mix**

+- The orange button at the end of the wand acts as a alternate fire mode only (it does not switch stream modes).
+- The overheat features can only be triggered when enabled by the alternate firing mode.
+- Pressing both the Intensify and orange button at the end of the wand at the same time enables the "Cross the Streams" audio and visual effects.
+Releasing one of the 2 firing buttons will continue these effects.
+	- During Crossing The Streams Mix, you need to hold both the intensify and alternate firing button at the same time.
+Releasing one or the other will end crossing the streams but continue firing a regular proton stream.
+The Proton Pack and Wand can still overheat if enabled while crossing the streams in the power level you are at.

+To enable the Crossing The Streams and alternate firing by default, you need to set **bool b&#95;cross&#95;the&#95;streams** to true in the Advanced User Configuration settings at the top of the Neutrona wand source code via the Configuration.h file.
+To further enable Crossing The Streams Mix, you need to set **bool b&#95;cross&#95;the&#95;streams&#95;** to true (see Advanced User Configuration settings below).
+Otherwise you can toggle between Crossing The Streams, Crossing The Streams Mix and Video Game modes via the Neutrona Wand Sub Menu Settings (see below). **Important: The Neutrona Wand sub menu settings can only be reached while the Neutrona Wand is powered down**

 ## Wand Settings Menu System